 Estimated days: 3-4 days

 Railay is such a great place in Thailand for its ultra-scenic beach location that offers a fantastic mix of relaxation and adventure!
-There’s lots to do on this isolated peninsula that is cut off from the rest of Thailand by tall cliffs.
+There are lots of things to do in Railey, the isolated peninsula that is cut off from the rest of Thailand by tall cliffs.
 Those looming crags provide for some excellent rock climbing, hiking, and even caving!

 Yet that cliffy coastline also makes for a postcard-perfect tropical backdrop to simply relax at Railay’s gorgeous beaches.
-Kayaking, snorkeling, and island hopping are further beachside adventures to be had.
+Kayaking, snorkelling, and island hopping are further beachside adventures to be had.

 It’s possible to experience the best of Railay within a few quick days.
 Yet we’d recommend spending a week, if time allows, to fully unwind in this Thai paradise.